GrantMeStrength/retro/applekeyboard.md

 ## Microcontroller choice

 It appears that while Arduinos are my usual go-to, a Teensy is better as it can act as a USB keyboard very easily.
-If you want a Caps Lock LED, the Teensy 2 or 2++ doesn't quite have enough pins, and needs a shift register to help.
-If you can live without the LED, no other ICs are required.

 The problem is that Teensy's are hard to find at the moment.

 I briefly considered the Pi Pico (as I have several) and then thought "ah, the Pico is 3.3v and the Apple keyboard needs 5v."